Chainscript/chainscript-js/README.md

 ## Extras

-There are two extra bundles executables:
+There are two extra bundled executables:

 ```bash
 $ cshashrec --help